manuelJung/redux-ruleset/docs/introduction/README.md

 So we model everything possible with our data-flow middlewares and everything else we do with our container components.
 At the end our business logic lives in two places: Containers and middleware.
 There is no true MVC-like controller that has access to anything.

-This middleware tries to takle all this things.
+This middleware tries to takle these problems.
 It can react to redux-state changes, cancel actions, react to component state changes (or anything you like) and helps you to write cleaner components without business logic.
 All of this is done by defining small, totally encapsulated rules.
 Each rule is a little programm within your application and can manipulate your data-flow or other rules.
-You can precisely define the time-window a rule is active
+You can also specify exactly in which time frame a rule is active